 But according to a recent Baltimore Sun article, a former Inner Harbor Hooters waitress is suing the restaurant, alleging that she was fired for having—wait for it—an “unnatural” hair color for an African-American.

 So basically the restaurant known for silicone and saline as much as wings and beer wants to make hiring decisions based on what’s “natural?”

 According to the report, former “Hooters Girl” Farryn Johnson, 25, was told that the blonde streak in her hair was “unnatural” for an African-American and was a violation of the “glamorous, wholesome look for which Hooters is known.”

 Johnson alleges in her lawsuit that other non-black waitresses had similarly “unnatural” streaks and dyes in their hair, but that she was the only one instructed to change her hair color or face termination.

-Okay Hooters, did you not get the memo from the recent debacle out of California, where the EEOC granted Voneva Denham the right to file a policies available online, all that’s stated is that women should “wear the right color for your skin tone,” stressing that “highlights should be complimentary to your original hair color.”
+Okay Hooters, did you not get the memo from the recent debacle out of California, where the EEOC granted Voneva Denham the right to file a civil suit against the Hilton San Diego for basically the same thing?
+Even in the “Hooters Girl” policies available online, all that’s stated is that women should “wear the right color for your skin tone,” stressing that “highlights should be complimentary to your original hair color.”
 Johnson’s subtle golden streak both complimented her seemingly natural chestnut-colored hair and could hardly be considered a clear violation of the “Hooters Girl” policies—especially if, as she alleges in her lawsuit, the policy wasn’t applied evenly across the board.
 The case just reeks of racial discrimination.